nicokaiser/rpi-audio-receiver/README.md

 - The device is always open, new clients can connect at any time without authentication.
 - To permanently save paired devices, the Raspberry has to be switched to read-write mode (`mount -o remount,rw /`) until all devices have been paired once.
 - You might want to use a Bluetooth USB dongle or have the script disable Wi-Fi while connected (see `bluetooth-udev.sh`), as the BCM43438 (Raspberry Pi 3, Zero W) has severe problems with both switched on, see [raspberrypi/linux/#1402](https://github.com/raspberrypi/linux/issues/1402).
+- The Pi Zero may not be powerful enough to play 192 kHz audio, you may want to change the values in `/etc/asound.conf` accordingly.

 ## Disclaimer